The Output service merges data with a form

 In addition, you can flatten an interactive PDF form.
 The process

-of flattening a PDF document converts an interactive PDF
+a PDF document converts an interactive PDF

 document to a non-interactive PDF document.
 When you flatten a PDF